MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityEnergyDataModel/PurchasedEnergy.md

 ---
 title: PurchasedEnergy in Cloud for Sustainability energy data model
-description: Electric energy, measured in MWh, delivered by the utility to a customer in accordance with the signed agreement.
+description: Electric energy, measured in MWh, delivered by the utility to a customer in accordance with the signed agreement in the energy data model.
 author: lsuresh
 ms.service: common-data-model
 ms.reviewer: leeclontz